Try Hubstaff for 14 days

 You can charge higher than average rates if you offer better than average service.
 Do you have 10+ years of experience?
 Are your skills hard to find?
 Do you have a track record of producing far better than average results?

 Setting your rate is a strategic business decision.
-Higher rates mean you earn more money for the same amount of hours, but you may have to spend more time and effort marketing yourself to high-value clients.
+Higher rates mean you earn more money for the same hours, but you may have to spend more time and effort marketing yourself to high-value clients.

 Remember that you can change your rates later if you find that you’re charging too much or not enough.
 There’s no right or wrong answer here.